P-I-E-NO/ml_pieno_predictions/README.md

 6. **Push Data Container:**
    - run ./insert_distributor.sh into 'push_distributors_db' folder in order to push data into mySQL table 'distributori' (created with point 5.); run this insertion every day (because data have daily price for specific distributor).

+7. **API Distributori Modena:**
+   - run ./api_distributori.sh into 'api_distributori' folder to create container for distributori API.
+Next add into the compose.yaml the 'api_distributori' service and go to /api_distributori/get_distributori to obtain all distributors list with relative informations.